-The following article by Bupa shed light on some easy ways to prevent trigger finger.
+The following article by Webmd shed light on some important thing you need to know about the causes and treatment of trigger finger.

-The following article by Braceability unveils some 7 exercises to help you address trigger finger pain.
+The following article by Wikipedia unveils some non-surgical ways to treat trigger finger.

 Trigger finger, also known as stenosing tenosynovitis, is a disorder characterized by catching or locking of the involved finger.
 Pain may occur in the palm of the hand or knuckles.
 The name is due to the popping sound made by the affected finger when moved.
 Read more here.